 The perfect out-of-the-house party for your toddler

-When organizing a birthday party for your toddler, go to Snap Cafe or Joy Max.
+When organizing a birthday party for your toddler, go to Snap Cafe.
 Here you can decorate your table with balloons and bunting flags and combine celebrations with a pizza lunch.
 Jaspas is a great option for kids parties as well because it has a great playground and a nice kids menu.
-Or take them outdoors and check out Gardenia, which has a nice open-air playground.
+Or take them outdoors and have a picknick or fly a kite at the park at the Landmark, which has a nice open-air playground.
 If your birthday boy or –girl is still very little, BaMa kids cafe might be just your place to celebrate.
+Or go the extra mile and take your gang to Kiwooza Planet in D7, where they’ll be out of your hands for at least two hours.

 Birthday parties for age 5 and above

 If you have a mini-chef in your household, he or she will love baking cupcakes at Sweet+Sour, topping it off with a themed party above the bakery.
-For slightly older kids, go-karting and playing at Let’s Move is perfect.
 Having a party full of high energy kids over?
 Organize the birthday bash at Jump Arena.
 Here your mini-me can combine bouncing up and down with a private party room upstairs.
-Or have an energetic birthday party at My Gym, where they will take care of everything including the cake!

 For creative kids and crafters, contact Vinspace Art Studio for a workshop.
 Do you have an adventurous kid and want to do something different?
 Take him or her and the party gang to the Phuong Nam resort, where they can hire a fishing rod and try their luck at the pond.
 You can combine it with a nice lunch there.
 It’s only a 30-minute drive from District 2 and there is plenty of space to run around.
 Good to call in advance.